photo of Pont de l'Arche next to the Eure river

 Rue Sainte- Marie - La Porte des Champs district

 The rue Sainte-Marie district takes us back to the Middle Ages, with its timber-framed houses, once leaning against the ramparts, and its dark, narrow alleyway.
 It leads to rue Roosevelt, the town’s main thoroughfare, where the Porte des Champs, once the main entrance, once stood.
-To leave the city, you had to walk up the street to the main square.
+To leave the town, you had to walk up the street to the main square.
 But

 did you know that there was another, much more discreet way to enter or leave the city… A secret passage, perhaps?